 The Obverse Of The 2014 Quarter

-The obverse displays George Washington’s portrait facing left, based on John Flanagan’s 1932 design.
+The obverse carries George Washington’s portrait facing left, derived from John Flanagan’s celebrated 1932 design that has appeared on quarters ever since.

-The inscriptions “UNITED STATES OF AMERICA” appears along the top border, while “QUARTER DOLLAR” curves along the bottom.
-“LIBERTY” is positioned to the left of Washington’s profile, just below his chin.
-The motto “IN GOD WE TRUST” sits to the right, near his hair.
+“UNITED STATES OF AMERICA” arcs along the top border, while “QUARTER DOLLAR” curves along the bottom.
+“LIBERTY” sits to the left of Washington’s profile just below his chin, and the motto “IN GOD WE TRUST” appears to the right near his hair.
+The mint mark is located just below “IN GOD WE TRUST” and to the right of Washington’s neck—Philadelphia coins show a “P,” Denver coins a “D,” and San Francisco coins an “S.”

 The Reverse Of The 2014 Quarter

-All five 2014 designs share common elements including the year “2014” and the national motto “E PLURIBUS UNUM”.
-Each reverse also identifies the featured park name and its corresponding state.
+All five 2014 designs share the year “2014” and the national motto “E PLURIBUS UNUM” (Latin for “out of many, one”).
+Each reverse also identifies the featured park and its home state.

 Other Features Of The 2014 Quarter